ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 * Fix: Adjusted the changelog link in the scan results email to work for the new wordpress.org repository.
 * Fix: Fixed some broken links in the activity summary email.
 * Fix: Fixed a typo in the scan summary text.
-* Fix: The increased attack rate emails now correctly identify blacklist blocks.
+* Fix: The increased attack rate emails now correctly identify blocklist blocks.
 * Fix: Fixed an issue with the dashboard where it could show the last scan failed when one has never ran.
 * Fix: Brute force records are now coalesced when possible prior to sending.